mesonbuild/meson/docs/markdown/IDE-integration.md

 ### Target sources

-The `sources` entry stores a list of all source objects of the target.
+The `intro-sources.json` file stores a list of all source objects of the target.
 With this information, an IDE can provide code completion for all source files.

 ```json
 {